Parish Priest – Canon Pat Browne

 In 1985 he became Private Secretary to the late Cardinal Basil Hume.
 In 1990 he was appointed Parish Priest of Our Lady Help of Christians Parish, Kentish Town.
 After eight and half years in that role he became Vocations Director and Promoter for the Diocese.
 Cardinal Cormac Murphy-O’Connor, Archbishop of Westminster, has appointed Father Pat – our Parish Priest – a member of the Westminster Cathedral Chapter of Canons in October 2004.

 In 2001 he was appointed Parish Priest of Holy Apostles, Pimlico.
 At the same time he became the Director of the Programme for the Permanent Diaconate.
 Father Pat was appointed a member of the Westminster Cathedral Chapter of Canons in October 2004.
 In October 2010 he completed his term of office as Director for Deacons and was appointed by Archbishop Nichols as the first ever official Roman Catholic Duty Priest to Parliament since the Reformation.
-He is also the Chaplain for Great Ormond Street Children’s Hospital and continues in his role as parish priest of Holy Apostles, Pimlico.
+He also continues in his role as parish priest of Holy Apostles, Pimlico.